vercel/next.js/examples/with-redux-thunk/README.md

 Every initial server-side request will utilize a new `store`.
 However, every `Router` or `Link` action will persist the same `store` as a user navigates through the `pages`.
 To demonstrate this example, we can navigate back and forth to `/show-redux-state` using the provided `Link`s.
 However, if we navigate directly to `/show-redux-state` (or refresh the page), this will cause a server-side render, which will then utilize a new store.

 In the `clock` component, we are going to display a digital clock that updates every second.
 The first render is happening on the server and then the browser will take over.
-To illustrate this, the server rendered clock will initially have a black background; then, once the component has been mounted in the browser, it changes from black to a grey background.
+To illustrate this, the server rendered clock will initially have a dark background; then, once the component has been mounted in the browser, it changes from dark to a lighter background.

 In the `counter` component, we are going to display a user-interactive counter that can be increased or decreased when the provided buttons are pressed.